 “Oh but I love my meat” –or- “I can’t give up my meat/cheese”.In the U.S., most of our corn, wheat, oats and soy are fed to the 10 billion land animals who are killed every year for human consumption.
 Worldwide, the majority of plants are fed to 60 billion farmed land animals.
 The answer is in ending the breeding of farmed animals which takes up much of our planet’s land space.
 To quote Dr. Will Tuttle, PhD (author of The World Peace Diet) “...the driving force behind deforestation is animal agriculture.
 We’re cutting down approximately 1 acre per second of Amazonian rain-forest every day right now, and the driving force behind it is eating meat, dairy products and eggs: growing soybeans to feed imprisoned chickens, cows, pigs, and factory-farmed fish.”
 With the gradual reduction of grazing farmed animals, the land would become available for growing crops, such as soybeans, and without cutting down valuable oxygen-giving forests.

 The Bible and God say that animals are here for humans to use.
 Humans have dominion over other animals.It’s not YOUR meat, nor YOUR milk.
 That milk is nutritious sustenance meant for a mother to give her newborn calf.
-Their meat is in fact the flesh and muscle of someone; someone who wanted to live.
+Meat is in fact the flesh and muscle of someone; someone who wanted to live.

 Fish don’t feel pain and are not sentient.
 Do you eat fish?The Bible contains violence and contradictions.
 According to the Bible, God allowed and approved slavery, pestilence, smiting newborn children, and other violent and oppressive behavior we would not approve of nowadays.
 The scriptures were written and interpreted by humans (who we know make errors).
 The Bible was written a long time ago, and in present times, we are blessed to be able to live off the plant kingdom and therefore do not have to kill other animals who are sentient like us.
 Many vegans don't follow any of the major religions of the world, however some do.
 There are Christian, Jewish, Buddhist, and Jain vegan organizations that can be researched.
 Personally, I am not a believer that the Bible is the word of God.
 I don't need any God that approves of unnecessary cruelty, violence and oppression inflicted on fellow feeling beings.
 Veganism has fulfilled me spiritually.
 The Bible says 'Thou shalt not kill' and does not specify the victim's species.
 I really wish people would listen to those Biblical words.
 The Bible also speaks of The Golden Rule; to do unto others as you would have them do unto you.
 Vegans treat others the way they would want to be treated; nonviolently.
 Vegans logically include other species of animals (anyone who can suffer) along with humans in their position of nonviolence.